- Assistant Professor, Microbial Ecology and Microbiome Interactions

 - Ph.D., Food Microbiology, Dublin Institute of Technology, Ireland

-Sapna is an assistant professor of Microbiology in the Department of Animal Sciences.
+Sapna is an assistant professor of Microbiology in the Department of Animal Science.
 She received a B.S. in Zoology from University of Madras.
 She obtained her M.S. degree in Industrial Biotechnology from Newcastle University.
 She earned her Ph.D. in Food Microbiology from Dublin Institute of Technology.
 Before joining the department, her prior appointments were, postdoctoral research associate in University of Nebraska- Lincoln, postdoctoral research engineer in France National center for Scientific Research (CNRS) and University of Paris VI (UPMC), Banyuls-sur-Mer, France and research internship, French National Institute for Agronomic Research (INRA), Nancy, France.